Take a look at this autonomous golf cart project.

 The Leo Rover robotic platform proved more than once that being both open-source and based on ROS – the most common open-source framework used by millions worldwide – it can serve as an essential element of your project’s workflow.
-Here’s how a Leo Rover has contributed to an autonomous golf cart project :)
+Here’s how a Leo Rover has contributed to an autonomous golf trolley project :)

 It all started out as an idea.
 Then, the idea turned into a project which, in turn, grew into a startup.
 But first things first.